dalex01/fsnd_my_favorite_artists/README.md

 * To see this project on your PC you should just clone repository with command `git clone https://github.com/dalex01/fsnd_my_favorite_artists.git` and start index.html file.
 * Or [click](dalex01.github.io/fsnd_my_favorite_artists)

+Python 3 should be used to run this project

 ## Features

 App shows my favorite artists, their albums and songs in albums.
 For each song you can listen some preview fragment or go to Spotify site to listen full song.